MS and Marijuana: The Story of a Skeptic Turned Believer

 A skeptic turned firm believer

 I went from a skeptic to a firm believer in marijuana as a medicine almost overnight.
-I want to reiterate that it is not a cure but it can be invaluable as a way to relieve some of our harshest symptoms.
+I want to reiterate that it is not a cure, but it has definitely helped me.
 In my case, I still take a DMD but marijuana is my primary treatment for symptoms.
 I can’t stress enough how big of a difference it’s made in my life.
 The relief of my pain, spasms, and tremors has helped me tremendously.
 As the social stigma of marijuana continues to erode, I believe we will see more and more people turning to this plant for treatment.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The MultipleSclerosis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.